Generic derivations on algebraically bounded structures II. Model theoretical properties: Genericity

 \section{Genericity}

-We denote by $K^{K}$ the set of all functions from $K$ to $K$, and by $\DerK \subset K^{K}$ the set of derivations on $K$ extending~$\eta$.
+We denote by $K^{K}$ the set of all functions from $K$ to $K$, and by $\DerK \subset K^{K}$ the set of derivations on $K$ extending~$\eta$ (remember that $\eta$ is a fixed derivation on the field $F = dcl(\emptyset)$: see \S\ref{subsec:prelim-derivation}).
 The main references for this section is \cite{Hjorth}, from which our presentation is heavily inspired; for the background notions of descriptive set theory see \cite{Kechris}.

 For every $\av, \bv \in K^{n}$, we define

 For every $\Ldelta$-sentence $\phi$ with parameters in $\K$, we define

 The set $K^{K}$ has two ``canonical'' topologies: \begin{itemize} \item The pro-discrete topology, whose basis of open sets is given by